uohack/web-basics/README.md

 In fact, you can start coding in HTML right now!
 No special apps are required.
 First, open up a text document using Notepad on a PC or TextEdit on a Mac.
 Next, type "Hello world!" and save the file to your desktop as hello.html.
 Lastly, open up that file in your favorite browser and take a look at your handy work.
 You just created and viewed your first HTML document.

-In HTML documents are simply structured text documents where you put the content of your website, like headlines and paragraphs.
+In HTML, documents are simply structured text documents where you put the content of your website, like headlines and paragraphs.
 HTML is called a structured language because you wrap all of your content in tags.

 ### Tags